Nisbo/another_mvg/README.md

 And to my best friend Google. ^^

+# Disclaimer / Haftungsausschluss

+### Deutsch

+Die Nutzung der Home Assistant Integration **another_mvg** erfolgt auf eigene Gefahr.
+Der Entwickler übernimmt keine Verantwortung oder Haftung für etwaige Schäden, die durch die Verwendung dieser Integration entstehen können.
+Dieser Haftungsausschluss erstreckt sich auf direkte oder indirekte Schäden, finanzielle Verluste, Datenverluste, Beeinträchtigung des Systembetriebs oder andere potenzielle Unannehmlichkeiten.

+Die Integration wird "wie sie ist" und ohne jegliche Gewährleistung bereitgestellt.
+Der Entwickler übernimmt keine Garantie für die Richtigkeit, Vollständigkeit oder Zuverlässigkeit der Funktionen dieser Integration.
+Es wird empfohlen, regelmäßige Sicherungen durchzuführen und alle notwendigen Sicherheitsvorkehrungen zu treffen, um unerwünschte Folgen zu vermeiden.

+Die Benutzer sind angehalten, die Anweisungen und Empfehlungen in der Dokumentation der Integration zu befolgen.
+Jegliche Modifikationen oder Anpassungen an der Integration erfolgen auf eigenes Risiko und können die Funktionalität beeinträchtigen.

+Durch die Verwendung dieser Home Assistant Integration erklärt sich der Benutzer mit den Bedingungen dieses Haftungsausschlusses einverstanden.
+Es wird empfohlen, regelmäßig auf Aktualisierungen oder Änderungen der Integration zu achten und diese entsprechend zu berücksichtigen.

+### English

+The use of the Home Assistant Integration **another_mvg** is at your own risk.
+The developer assumes no responsibility or liability for any damages that may arise from the use of this integration.
+This disclaimer extends to direct or indirect damages, financial losses, data loss, impairment of system operation, or other potential inconveniences.

+The integration is provided "as-is" and without any warranty.
+The developer makes no guarantees regarding the accuracy, completeness, or reliability of the functions of this integration.
+It is recommended to perform regular backups and take all necessary security precautions to avoid undesirable consequences.

+Users are encouraged to follow the instructions and recommendations in the documentation of the integration.
+Any modifications or adjustments to the integration are done at your own risk and may affect its functionality.

+By using this Home Assistant Integration, the user agrees to the terms of this disclaimer.
+It is advised to regularly check for updates or changes to the integration and take them into consideration accordingly.

 # MVG Disclaimer for the use of the data
 German: ...
 Für private, nicht-kommerzielle Zwecke, wird eine gemäßigte Nutzung ohne unsere ausdrückliche Zustimmung geduldet.
 Jegliche Form von Data-Mining stellt keine gemäßigte Nutzung dar.
 Wir behalten uns vor, die Duldung grundsätzlich oder in Einzelfällen zu widerrufen. ...